gdm413229/swwmgz_m/README.md

 A relic from the olden days of **UnSX**.
 A potent energy weapon that uses what's best described as *"sentient lightning"*.

 **Primary fire:** Small blobs of energy that explode violently on impact.
+Hold for rapid fire.

 **Secondary fire:** Concentrated beam shot.
 A very old thing from the original **UnSX I** incarnation.
 Can penetrate multiple solid targets.
+Can also be held for rapid fire.

-Zoom deploys a capsule that releases a massive sphere of pure energy that tracks down any hostile targets.
+**Tertiary fire (Zoom):** Deploy a capsule that releases a massive sphere of pure energy, which will track down any hostile targets.
 It will rip through everything and even bounce off surfaces, but it has a rather limited lifespan.

 If the beam hits either of the other energy blobs, they will detonate with highly amplified damage and range.
+Note that it is possible to alternate between primary and secondary modes while rapid firing, making this combo just a matter of precise timing.

 ### Biospark Unit ~ Replaces Cells, Runes
 ![](docimg/biosparkammo.png)